 Committed to a Holistic Admission Process

 The Admissions Committee establishes the admission policy and criteria, as well as procedures for the assessment of applications.
-The Committee consists of the Dean of the Faculty of Law (ex officio), the Associate Dean as Chair, the Assistant Dean (Student Services) as Vice Chair, professors and students.
+The Committee consists of the Associate Dean as Chair, the Assistant Dean (Admissions, Recruitment, and External Relations) as Vice Chair, professors and students.
 The admissions criteria and procedures are established by the Admissions Committee for each admission year.
 The admissions criteria and procedures for the current entering class are set out below.

 The objective of the admissions policy is to select those students who will excel in the study of law and who have the potential to contribute creatively and meaningfully to the law school and the community.

 The majority of applicants are considered by the Admissions Committee in the framework of the following criteria:

 This category comprises undergraduate average and academic performance trends in light of relevant considerations; awards and prizes; the nature and content of the program taken; the level of any degree(s) or diplomas obtained.